laxmikant-ainapure/upcxx/INSTALL.md

 * `CROSS`: The cross-configure settings script to pull from the GASNet source tree (computed as `<gasnet>/other/contrib/cross-configure-${CROSS}`).
-* `GASNET`: Provides the GASNet-EX source tree from which the UPC\+\+ install script will build its own version of GASNet.
-This can be a path to a tarball, url to a tarball, or path to a full source tree.
-Defaults to a url to a publicly available GASNet-EX tarball.
+* `GASNET`: Provides the GASNet-EX source tree from which the UPC\+\+ install script will build its own version of GASNet-EX.
+This can be a path to a tarball, URL to a tarball, or path to a full source tree.
+If provided, this must correspond to a recent and compatible version of GASNet-EX (NOT GASNet-1).
+  Defaults to a URL to a publicly available GASNet-EX tarball.
 * `GASNET_CONFIGURE_ARGS`: List of additional command line arguments passed to GASNet's configure phase.